vindarel/lisp-journey/content/blog/overview-of-documentation-generators.md

 You may be familiar with Staple since it's used by Shinmera in all his projects.

 - https://github.com/Shinmera/staple
-- output: a single html.
+- output: html.
 The documentation string is plain text (no markup, rendered in a `<pre>` tag).
+- cross-references
 - can use a template.
+- more features than listed here.

 It doesn't support SBCL 1.2.4, so my tests fell short (upgrading isn't 100% smooth here).
 If you're on SBCL >= 1.4.8 Staple is a good option.